kdeldycke/awesome-billing/readme.md

 - [Financial Intelligence for Entrepreneurs: What You Really Need to Know About the Numbers](https://amzn.com/1422119157/?tag=kevideld-20) - Allows you to fully understand how to use financial data to make better decisions for your business.

+- [What is FinOps](https://www.finops.org/introduction/what-is-finops/) - A framework for tech finance and business leadership teams to share the same language and processes of cloud operations and management.

 - [Algebraic Models for Accounting Systems](https://amzn.com/9814287113/?tag=kevideld-20) - Advanced abstract algebra applied to the analysis of accounting systems.

 ## Contracts